 Delicious homemade rhubarb jam is a perfect way to use up your spring rhubarb.
 This jam is so tasty on toast or a sandwich.

 Rhubarb is in full season for us right now.
-I've been making lots of rhubarb recipes lately; rhubarb muffins, rhubarb bread, rhubarb crisp, rhubarb sauce and my latest is this rhubarb jam.
+I've been making lots of rhubarb recipes lately; rhubarb muffins, rhubarb bread, rhubarb crisp, rhubarb sauce, and my latest is this rhubarb jam.

 The trick to making this jam is macerating the rhubarb.
 Macerating is simply mixing the rhubarb with sugar and allowing the water to be extracted from the rhubarb.

-To make the jam
+To make rhubarb jam

 - Cut up rhubarb into small pieces and place in a bowl